TrEE-TIMC/grant-2023-SIRIG/about.md

 In SIRIG, we aim to develop efficient computational and statistical tools to systematically detect and characterize IRs in prokaryotic genomes.

+This project is funded by the CNRS.

 ## People

+Interested in joining us?
+We are looking for PhD students and interns.
+Feel free to reach out to us.

 <div class="block">
 {% for post in site.peoples %}